 This report has been prepared by Common Bond Collective (CBCollective) in collaboration with Michael Scott Architect Inc. CBCollective was engaged by Phaedrus Studio to complete the CP in November 2019, following earlier work on the Cultural Heritage Impact Assessment (CHIA) for the same property.
+Since that time, the design of the addition and infill have been revised by Michael Scott Architect Inc., and both this CP and related CHIA have been updated accordingly.

 The project team consists of Michael Scott (OAA, CAHP), Ellen Kowalchuk (MA, CAHP) and David Deo (BA, Dipl.
 Heritage Conservation, CAHP).
 Additional consultant qualifications are found in Appendix D - Project Team Resumes.

 This report is informed by and builds upon two other heritage reports prepared for this property: the Cultural Heritage Evaluation Report (prepared by D.R.
-Chalykoff, April 2018) and the CHIA (prepared by CBCollective, revised August 2020).
+Chalykoff, April 2018) and the CHIA (prepared by CBCollective, revised September 2021).
 Michael Scott and David Deo conducted a site visit on November 20, 2019, with access to the building's interior.